Spinal Fusion with Surgical Implantation of Harrington Rods

 Fortunately, there are other effective, evidence based non-surgical, non-pharmaceutical treatments for scoliosis such as the Schroth Method, SpineCor Bracing, Active Release Techniques, Vestibular therapy and Traction De-rotation therapy to name a few.
 These treatments are all active, neurologically based treatments that are complimentary to each other and when provided in a comprehensive scoliosis program treatments have been found to be extremely effective at halting the progression of scoliosis.

-We recommend that patient’s ask their doctor to be referred for alternative scoliosis treatments before considering surgery.
+We recommend that patient’s ask their doctor to be referred for alternative scoliosis treatments before considering a scoliosis surgery.